wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/6-add-ui-elements.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the UI elements dialog with the Stacked Paper icon highlighted.](../media/22-stacked-paper.png)](../media/22-stacked-paper.png#lightbox)

-In the subsequent dialogue box, hovering over the text will reveal **ellipses**.
+In the subsequent dialog box, hovering over the text will reveal **ellipses**.
 Click these and then **Edit selector**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Selectors of U I element "Text '1030" dialog with the Edit Selector option highlighted.](../media/23-edit-selector.png)](../media/23-edit-selector.png#lightbox)

 Click on the element you wish to edit and ensure that the **Name Equal to 1030** (or your text) is not selected.
 This allows the value to be dynamic instead of static.
-Select Update and Close the Edit Selector dialogue box.
+Select Update and Close the Edit Selector dialog box.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Selector Builder dialog.](../media/24-selector-builder.png)](../media/24-selector-builder.png#lightbox)